neringabickmore/art-i-al/TESTING.md

     - If you click on `delete product` you should get a pop-up message asking to reconfirm your intentions to delete a product and should require you to click on the `yes, delete` button if this was your intention or the `no, go back` if you made a mistake.
   - If you are not logged in at all or logged as authenticated user or superuser:
     - You should be able to see basic information about the painting (Collection: Title) and the `View details` button.
+    - You should be able to see all of the items (including sold) in this part of the site.
     - If you hover over the painting, the image should fade and you should see *hand* pointer with title *view details* and able to click on the image.
     - If you click on the image or `view details` you should get redirected to the product details page.
 This is the only way you should be able to access a product details page.